7 Types of Microsurveys that will Reduce Churn and Improve your Product

 We’ll explore some of them in more detail below.

-In the past, the only way to collect data from your customers was to ask them directly.
-Often, this would be done using email.
+In the past, the only way to collect data and feedback from your customer was to ask directly or send the traditional surveys using email.

-An alternative was to send an email out to a whole group of customers, with a link to a survey.
-The issue here is that not everyone will open the email, and of those who do, not everyone will click the link to the survey.
+The other issue here is that not everyone will open the email, and of those who do, not everyone will click the link to the survey.

 That’s why microsurveys are so effective.
-They appear in-app, which means you’ll get a much higher submission rate.
+They appear in-app, which means you’ll get a much higher submission rate and survey responses.

 While sending surveys via email does enable a certain degree of targeting, it lacks the nuance that microsurveys can provide.